Art

 Art and Design is a way of children being able to express themselves.
 It allows all children the same experiences, regardless of their academic capabilities.
 Art and design has the ability to use visual language skilfully and convincingly to provide children with the opportunity to express their emotions, interpret observations and convey an insight into their individually.
 This provides children with a safe learning environment to promote their mental health and wellbeing.

 As a school, we want to equip all children with not only the minimum statutory requirements of the art and design National Curriculum, but also prepare them for the opportunities, responsibilities and experiences of later life.
 We want children to use their local area to learn from other cultures, respect diversity, cooperate with one another and appreciate what they have.
-For example, Year 3 focus on the Manchurian artist L.S.
+For example, pupils in Years 1 and 2, develop an awareness of influential local creatives, including fashion designers Bilal Patel from Blackburn and Henry Holland from Lancashire, as well as Blackburn sculptor Halima Cassel.
+Their work provides rich inspiration and helps pupils appreciate the artistic talent within their own community.
+In Year 3 pupils focus on the Manchurian artist L.S.
 Lowry during the Spring term to influence their mixed media paintings.

 Curriculum Implementation